mvgc12603/Idiomatic/README.md

 - Works on regular websites and local plain-text files.

 ## Upcoming Features
+- Create app, so as to allow off-browser functionality
 - Expand functionality to additional languages
 - Improve accuracy with incomplete or inaccurate idioms
 - Migrate static python 'idiom database' externally